WHAT IS "CONTRACT ADMINISTRATION"

 APPROVED UNIVERSITY CONTRACT TEMPLATES

 Other templates may be approved by the Office of General Counsel on a case-by-case basis.
-For internal departments/schools/colleges, please send your request to email@example.com with the heading "Template for Counsel Review" and the office will provide its review.
-For external parties, all agreements must first be sent to the program director of the academic program through which the student is enrolled in.
-Do not send agreements directly to firstname.lastname@example.org.
+For internal departments/schools/colleges/offices/divisions, please send your request to firstname.lastname@example.org with the heading "Template for Counsel Review" and the office will provide its review.
+For external parties, do not send agreements directly to email@example.com.

 THE ROLE OF THE OFFICE OF GENERAL COUNSEL IN THE CONTRACTING PROCESS

 While university stakeholders are responsible for negotiating the substantive terms of their own contractual agreements, the Office of General Counsel is responsible for ensuring the "legal sufficiency" of each agreement.
-Counsel should be involved in the beginning of the contracting process and should review the contract before it is signed by any university official.
+Counsel should be involved in the beginning of the contracting process and by policy must review the contract before it is signed by any university official ("signed" includes those agreements that are online, click-through, or through other electronic signature method).
 Each contract is reviewed in consideration of, but not limited to, the following contractual principles:

 - The execution and delivery of the contract will not result in or constitute any of the following: (i) a default, or an event that, with notice or lapse of time or both, would be a default, breach or violation of the University’s constitution, by-laws, or other organizational documents or any instrument, contract or other agreement to which it is a party or by which it or its property is bound, or (ii) the violation of any law, judgment, order, writ, injunction, or decree affecting it.